cyb3rmik3/mdo-dailyhealthchecks/draft.md

 ## 📌 Overview
 This repository provides guidance and practical steps for implementing a **Defender for Office 365 (MDO) operational motion**, with a strong focus on **daily health checks**.

-It is designed to help customers:
+It is designed to help:
 - Maintain optimal security posture
 - Detect and respond to threats faster
 - Ensure continuous validation of protections